lencemajzovska/ai-chatbot-viola/README.md

 ## Functionality

 - Uses the pre-trained Gemini model via Google AI Studio
-- Performs semantic search in a fact base created from official PDF documents from the Swedish Social Insurance Agency
+- Performs semantic search on a fact base created from official PDF documents
 - Provides fact-based and context-aware answers
 - System prompt is used to minimize hallucinations